How S.M. Stevens Became A Fiction Writer

 A lifelong business writer who dabbled in creative writing on the side, S.M.
 Stevens has two health crises to thank for the opportunity to write fiction in earnest.

 First, she broke her pelvis in three places in a horseback riding fall when her beloved Connemara pony Elphin spooked and tossed her onto the pavement like nobody’s business.
-On crutches for three months and unable to commute to work, cook, clean or shuttle kids to activities, she turned to writing to stay sane.
+On crutches for three months and unable to commute to work, cook, clean or even shuttle kids to activities, she turned to writing to stay sane.
 The result was Shannon’s Odyssey, a middle-grade novel written for her animal-loving younger daughter.

 Almost a year to the day later, she found out she had ovarian cancer, which was treated with surgery and five months of chemotherapy.
 During this recovery, she wrote Bit Players, Has-Been Actors and Other Posers for her older daughter and all musical theatre-loving teens.
 The idea was to fill the void in fiction for fans of performance shows like the Glee TV series and the High School Musical movies.